LangbaseInc/langbase-examples/examples/ascii-software-architect/README.md

 To get started with Langbase, you'll need to [create a free personal account on Langbase.com][signup] and verify your email address. _Done?
 Cool, cool!_

-1. Fork the [ASCII Software Architect AI Agent][pipe] Pipe on ⌘ Langbase.
+1. Fork the [ASCII Software Architect Chatbot][pipe] Pipe on ⌘ Langbase.
 2. Go to the API tab to copy the Pipe's API key (to be used on server-side only).
 3. Download the example project folder from [here][download] or clone the reppository.
 4. `cd` into the project directory and open it in your code editor.